 Connor Bailey has a long history with Rocky Mountain Wild as the former GIS and IT Director.
 He has a Bachelor’s in Geography from the University of Colorado at Boulder, a Master’s in GIS from the University of Denver.
 He worked for Rocky Mountain Wild and it’s previous organizations from 2002 till 2012 working on many aspects of GIS including capacity building with the Southern Rockies Conservation Alliance, wildlife modeling, web mapping and an assortment of other projects.
 He left to work in the private sector for a number of years developing mobile and enterprise GIS solutions.
 He realized he preferred the conservation non-profit world and spent a year with the National Audubon Society, and has recently joined the Wilderness Society as their Enterprise GIS Manager.
 Connor is drawn to GIS and technology so that even if he’s cooped up in an office he at least gets to “see” the amazing places he works hard to protect.
 Connor lives in Denver with his wife Katie and two boys, Henry and Arlo.

-Bruce Driver is a partly-retired energy and water attorney doing business as Bruce Driver, LLC, in Boulder.
+Bruce Driver, Board Treasurer, is a partly-retired energy and water attorney doing business as Bruce Driver, LLC, in Boulder.
 He spent the first fifteen years of his professional career in Washington, D.C. working as a staff lawyer on the Environment Subcommittee of the U.S. House of Representatives, as an attorney in the Federal Energy Administration and U.S. Department of Energy and then as Counsel to the Subcommittee on Energy Conservation and Power of the U.S House of Reps.
 In 1985 he moved to Colorado where he has served as Scholar-in-Residence at the Western Governors’ Association, Energy Program Director at the Land and Water Fund of the Rockies and Executive Director of Western Resource Advocates.
 He holds a B.A. from Yale University, an M.B.A. from the School of Business, Columbia University and a J.D. from the School of Law, University of Michigan.

 Laura Hanssen When indoors, Laura applies her professional experience to creating powerful Microsoft .NET Web applications.
 She has extensive experience leveraging third party web api’s, specifically Salesforce.
 Her educational background includes an MBA from the American Graduate School in International Management (Thunderbird) and an Economics degree from Albion College in Michigan.
 In her earlier life she served as a Peace Corps volunteer in the Dominican Republic and lived overseas in Latin American for a total of 8 years.
 Out-of-doors, Laura is passionate about telemark and apline skiing, backpacking, cycling, and international travel.